mdavids/rfc/content/draft-davids-forsalereg-03.md

 ## TTL limitation

 A TTL longer than 86400 is **NOT RECOMMENDED**.
-Long TTLs increase the chance of outdated information, which can give potential buyers the idea that the domain name is still for sale when it is not.
+Long TTLs increase the risk of outdated information persisting, potentially misleading buyers into believing the domain is still available for purchase.

 ## Wildcard limitation